bellodox/trucker-wiki-content/Deploy-your-Application.md

 $ truck crashlogs appname # Show the logs of a crashed application instance
 ```

+## Next Steps
+You now know what the general deployment procedure looks like, but your application might require some special configuration to deploy, depending on the web framework/runtime it is using.
+Have a look at how we [[deploy applications that use various web frameworks|]].

+You might also be interested in [[deploying different services and bind them to your applications|]].

 [trucker dashboard]: http://dashboard.ie.trucker.io
 [trucker command-line client]: http://rubygems.org/gems/trucker